Rishabh-Sukhwani/react-meals-app/README.md

 <h1 align="center">react-meals-app</h1>

-A website build using react to view different meals, their recipes and save them!
+A website built using react to view different meals, their recipes and save them!

 ---